-Students conclude their MPH studies with a supervised field experience in their respective specializations.
+Students conclude their MPH studies with supervised field experience in their respective specializations.
 This supervised internship operates for the full semester with a student commitment of 400 clock hours with the placement organization, recognizing flexible arrangements for the mutual benefit of all parties and including possible compensation.
-The department, student, preceptor and field setting will abide by a formal affiliation agreement which provides policies and guidelines for the placement expectations and responsibilities.
+The department, student, preceptor, and field setting will abide by a formal affiliation agreement which provides policies and guidelines for the placement expectations and responsibilities.
 It culminates with an analytical focus on the student's concentration area.
 The report should emphasize the learning objectives and competencies for the internship.
-Enrollment requires permission of the advisor, the instructor of record, and department chair.
+Enrollment requires permission of the advisor, the instructor of record, and the department chair.
 Completion of the course requires the agency preceptor's evaluation.
-Prerequisite: All required courses completed and passage of the Graduate Area Comprehensive Exam.
+Prerequisite: All required courses completed.
+Students must have completed all program-required courses and electives.
+Students are expected to have a B or higher in all courses.
+All core courses must have a B or higher grade and no more than two Cs in concentrations or elective courses.